legendreddragon/legendreddragon.github.io/lord/levels/level5.md

 ### Odds for Sandtiger (%)

 Chances of defeating Sandtiger with 0 or 20 Gems.

-*\*100M trials on each simulation*
+*\*100 Million trials on each simulation*

 | Kit<br>W/A | 0 G<br> | 0 G<br>H | 10D<br> | 10D<br>H | 10A<br> | 10A<br>H |
 |:----------:|--------:|---------:|--------:|---------:|--------:|---------:|